uday-sankar/Gausssian-process-Julia/README.md

 # Gausssian-process-Julia
-Just a trail code for gaussian process in julia
+Just a trial code for gaussian process in julia